ral9000/VibronicTrotterMCTDH/README.md

 # Description

-This code is for ...
+This code is for using MCTDH vibronic dynamics simulations to estimate the effect of Trotter approximation on diabatic electronic state populations.

 # Usage